November 12, 2024

 Three Special Sessions were offered, providing attendees with an in-depth look at important topics in surgery:

-The Named Lectures, Panel Sessions, and Special Sessions are available to view via the on-demand platform.
+The Named Lectures, Panel Sessions, and Special Sessions are available for registered attendees via the on-demand platform.

 Two hands-on, simulation-based learning stations returned this year in the Exhibit Hall—the Surgical Ergonomics Clinic and Surgical Metrics Project.